erichelgeson/erichelgeson.github.com/_posts/2016-04-21-codenarc-grails3.markdown

 [Codenarc](http://codenarc.sourceforge.net/) is a code analysis tool to help you avoid simple mistakes in your groovy and Grails code.

 In Grails 2 there is a [codenarc plugin](https://grails.org/plugin/codenarc) available.
-Since Grails 3 uses `gradle` for it's build tool we can take advantage of [gradle plugins](https://plugins.gradle.org/) - no need for a Grails 3 specific codenarc plugin since gralde has one.
+Since Grails 3 uses `gradle` for it's build tool we can take advantage of [gradle plugins](https://plugins.gradle.org/) - no need for a Grails 3 specific codenarc plugin since gradle has one.

 This is another great advantage Grails 3 has - using other tools in a standard way greatly expands whats possible with Grails without the need for custom plugins or solutions.